EPJ Nuclear Sci. Technol.

 - W.N.
 Elahi, A.A.
 Siddiqui, G. Murtaza, Structural integrity assessment of spot weld joints between spacer grid and guide thimble of PWR fuel assembly, Tech.
-Report DGNPF-TR/012, 2010 (In the text)
+Report DGNPF-TR/012, 2010 [Google Scholar]

 - SNERDI Tech.
-Doc., Mechanical strength and calculation for fuel assembly, Technical Report F3.2.1, China, 1994 (In the text)
+Doc., Mechanical strength and calculation for fuel assembly, Technical Report F3.2.1, China, 1994 [Google Scholar]

 Cite this article as: Waseem, Ghulam Murtaza, Ashfaq Ahmad Siddiqui, Syed Waseem Akhtar, Structural integrity assessment and stress measurement of CHASNUPP-1 fuel assembly Part A: under tensile loading condition, EPJ Nuclear Sci.
 Technol.
 2, 18 (2016)